Pujitha78/Virtusa_Training/README.md

+I attached my practice codes and a word document that includes the react notes throughout my practice sessions.
+I created a simple To-Do list application.

 To-Do list:
 Using React hooks created a To-Do list app.
 React Hooks allows React developers to make functional components stateful.
 Instead of using a class component to hold stateful logic, we can use functional components.